axonivy/dev.axonivy.com/src/app/pages/news/9.4/01-new-process-editor.md

 - __Browser compatible__: The new Process Editor runs on native Web technologies.
-- __Element Palette__: The Element Palette is now split into the different categories, to makes it easier for you to find the wanted element.
+- __Element Palette__: The Element Palette is now split into the different categories, to make it easier for you to find the wanted element.
 - __Quick Actions__: Besides the new look and feel of the editor view, there is a new way to interact with process elements.
 The Quick-Action-Bar gives you a range of actions which can be triggered (e.g. open the inscription mask or append a